It’s no secret that The College Board’s Advanced Placement (AP) program is a major force in American higher education.

 “The AP Calculus Development Committee recommends that calculus should be taught as a college-level course.
 With a solid foundation in courses taken before AP, students will be prepared to handle the rigor of a course at this level.
 Students who take an AP Calculus course should do so with the intention of placing out of a comparable college calculus course.
 This may be done through the AP Exam, a college placement exam or any other method employed by the college.”

 And then there’s the fact that if you walk up to most high school or college students and whisper the words “AP Calculus,” you can cause them to fall down on the floor, writhing in fear.

-One effective way is to take two of StraighterLine’s powerhouse online Calculus courses.
+Yes!
+An effective way to tone down the stress of calculus is by taking two of StraighterLine’s powerhouse online Calculus courses.
 You can start with Precalculus and then move on to General Calculus I. Even if you have already taken AP Calculus in high school, these two courses can prepare you for the industrial-strength rigors of The College Board’s AP Calculus tests and for any Calculus courses you will take in college.